Overview

 - Binge drinking – Four or more drinks for women, or five or more drinks for men during an occasion.

-- Heavy drinking – eight or more drinks for women, or 15 or more drinks for men during a week.
+- Heavy drinking – Eight or more drinks for women, or 15 or more drinks for men during a week.

 - CDC binge drinking definitions